leonardoLavagna/leonardolavagna.github.io/_pages/cv.md

    * **Pursuing a PhD in Information and Communication Technologies (ICT)** at the Department of Information Engineering, Electronics and Telecommunications (DIET) of Sapienza University of Rome in the NESYA multidisciplinary lab, under the supervision of Prof. Massimo Panella.

 ## Foreign Languages
 My motherlanguage is Italian, I am fluent in English, and I have a basic knowledge of German.
-Currently I'm studying Chinese and trying to remember the Franch I've learnt in School.
+Currently I'm studying Chinese and trying to remember the Franch I've learnt in school.
   * **Cambridge English: Proficiency (level C2)**
   * **B1 Deutch Prüfung**